sigoden/aichat/README.md

     My first sentence is:
 ```

-Let ChaGPT answer questions in the role of a emoji translator
+Let ChatGPT answer questions in the role of a emoji translator

 ```
 $ aichat --role emoji I am very angry